 Replication transparency: Responding to what has been called a “replication crisis” in the social sciences (Freese & Peterson 2017), scholars have endeavored to create clear replication standards.
 As detailed in this Symposium’s “data wrangling” article, replication documentation ideally guides researchers from data downloading to replicating published findings.
 The myriad coding and data transformation decisions required to produce a harmonized dataset make it challenging to create documentation that is both comprehensive and transparent to project “outsiders.”

 Data availability: A technical challenge for seamless replication is that most survey programs’ user agreements require users to download data from the program’s websites, even though digital object identifiers (DOIs) that uniquely identify the same dataset over time are not always available.
-This means that data available today for researcher use may not be available in identical form by the time future researchers follow data replication instructions.
+This means that data available today for researchers’ use may not be available in identical form by the time future researchers follow data replication instructions.
 Additional challenges include the time-sensitive ethical approval required by some programs to protect respondent anonymity, as well as programs that require payment.
-These data availability issues create challenges for authors aiming to create documentation of transparent and stable replication files..
+These data availability issues create challenges for authors aiming to create documentation of transparent and stable replication files.

 Workflow for harmonizing new survey data waves: Most relevant programs for cross-national data harmonization regularly publish new waves and important revisions to prior waves, including additional countries and error corrections.
 As a result, a harmonized dataset can be come outdated the moment it is produced, underscoring the need for clear harmonization project workflows and timelines.